Iran - Tips

 powers--Iran has always reasserted its national identity and has

-a distinct political and cultural
+developed as a distinct political and cultural

 entity.